laratoolbox/query-viewer/README.md

 - `logSql`
   * This method logs sql query.
-  * Optionally takes prefix string.
+  * Optionally takes prefix string parameter.
 Which prepends to sql string.
   * Log type can be set in config file (default is "info").
   * Returns builder.